Hawaii Five-0 (2010 TV series) season 2: Episodes

-The number in the "No. overall" column refers to the episode's number within the overall series, whereas the number in the "No. in season" column refers to the episode's number within this particular season.
-The titles of each episode are in the Hawaiian language, though its English translations are directly underneath.
-"Production Code" refers to the order in which the episodes were produced.
-"U.S. viewers (millions)" refers to the number of viewers in the US in millions who watched the episode as it was aired.
+The title of each episode is in the Hawaiian language with the English translation directly underneath.

 Crossovers

 The season featured two crossovers with NCIS: Los Angeles.
 The first crossover event took place in the sixth episode, entitled "Ka Hakaka Maikaʻi" (or "The Good Fight" in English), Daniela Ruah made a guest appearance as her NCIS: LA character Kensi Blye; the episode aired on October 24, 2011.
 The second event took place in the form of a two-part crossover.
 Chris O’Donnell and LL Cool J appeared as G. Callen and Sam Hanna in the twenty-first episode of the season titled "Pa Make Loa" ("Touch of Death") on April 30, 2012.
 In the second part, Scott Caan and Daniel Dae Kim appeared in the NCIS: Los Angeles third season episode "Touch of Death" which aired on May 1, 2012.

 Production

 Development

 On May 15, 2011, CBS renewed Hawaii Five-0 for a second season which premiered on CBS on September 19, 2011.
 Filming for the season began on July 11, 2011 with a traditional Hawaiian blessing.
 As of March 2, 2012 the twentieth episode was being filmed and production was ahead of schedule.
 On March 14, 2012 the series was renewed for a third season.
 The season concluded airing on May 14, 2012.